1394ysh/oprq/QUICK_START_EN.md

 ```

 A file with types and hooks will be created, but the API function throws an error.
-When the backend is ready, replace it with `npx orq gen --overwrite`.
+When the backend is ready, replace it with `npx openapi-rq gen --overwrite`.

 ## Next Steps